At Stafftax we strongly advocate discussing and agreeing salaries in gross terms.

 The calculations explained

-- Total Cost includes Employers National Insurance and the employee's gross pay.
+The total cost includes Employers National Insurance, current minimum Pension Contributions, Employee's Gross Pay.
 This figure allows families to budget correctly for their employee.

 How Stafftax can help